-In connection with the Company's initial public offering, Patricia Gallup In connection with the Company's initial public offering, Patricia Gallup and David Hall placed all except 40,000 of the shares of Common Stock that they beneficially owned immediately prior to the public offering into a Voting Trust (the "Voting Trust") of which they serve as co-trustees.
-The terms of the Voting Trust require that both of them, as co-trustees, must agree as to the manner of voting the shares of Common Stock of the Company held by the Voting Trust in order for the shares to be voted.
-In the event the co-trustees are deadlocked with respect to the election of directors at a meeting of stockholders, the Board of Directors may require the co-trustees to execute and deliver to the Secretary of the Company a proxy representing all shares issued and outstanding in the name of the Voting Trust and entitled to vote in the election of directors.
+In connection with the Company's initial public offering, Patricia Gallup and David Hall placed all except 45,000 of the shares of Common Stock that they beneficially owned immediately prior to the public offering into a Voting Trust (the "Voting Trust") of which they serve as co-trustees.
+The terms of the Voting Trust require that both Ms. Gallup and Mr. Hall, as co-trustees, must agree as to the manner of voting the shares of Common Stock of the Company held by the Voting Trust in order for the shares to be voted.
+In the event the co-trustees are deadlocked with respect to the election of directors at a meeting of stockholders, the Board of Directors may require the cotrustees to execute and deliver to the Secretary of the Company a proxy representing all shares issued and outstanding in the name of the Voting Trust and entitled to vote in the election of directors.
 Such proxy shall confer upon the proxyholder authority to attend the meeting for purposes of establishing a quorum and to vote for the directors nominated by the Board of Directors, provided that such nominees are incumbent directors elected with the consent of the co-trustees.
 Each of Ms. Gallup and Mr. Hall may transfer shares of Common Stock for value to unaffiliated third parties.
-Any shares so transferred will no longer be subject to the Voting Trust and an equal number of the non-transferring cotrustee's shares will be released from the Voting Trust.
-Transfers by either of Ms. Gallup or Mr. Hall in excess of 50,000 shares in any 90-day period, or that would decrease the shares held by the Voting Trust to less than a majority of the outstanding shares, will be subject to a right of first refusal to the other.
-The Voting Trust will terminate when it holds less than 10% of the outstanding shares of Common Stock of the Company or at the death of both co-trustees.
-In addition, in the event of the death or incapacity of either co-trustee, or when either of Ms. Gallup or Mr. Hall holds less than 25% of the beneficial interest held by the other in the Voting Trust, the other will become the sole trustee of the Voting Trust with the right to vote all the shares held by the Voting Trust.
+Any shares so transferred will no longer be subject to the Voting Trust and an equal number of the non-transferring co-trustee's shares will be released from the Voting Trust.
+Transfers by either of Ms. Gallup or Mr. Hall in excess of 75,000 shares in any 90-day period, or that would decrease the shares held by the Voting Trust to less than a majority of the outstanding shares, will be subject to a right of first refusal to the other.
+The Voting Trust will terminate when it holds less than 10% of the outstanding shares of Common Stock of the Company or at the death of both cotrustees.
+In addition, in the event of the death or incapacity of either cotrustee, or when either of Ms. Gallup or Mr. Hall holds less than 25% of the beneficial interest held by the other in the Voting Trust, the other will become the sole trustee of the Voting Trust with the right to vote all the shares held by the Voting Trust.